jasperhabicht/leporello/README.md

 ### Defining styles

 In order to simplify the setting of recurring options to the `leporellobox` environment, it is possible to group several of these options as style via the `\leporellosetstyle` command which takes as first argument the name of the newly defined style and as second argument the releevant options (key-value pairs).
 The style can then be used like an option to any `leporellobox` environment.

+### Inserting images

+With the command `\leporelloimage` images that cover full boxes can be inserted.
+This command can be placed in a `leporellobox` with zero padding.
+The command has one mandatory argument that takes a relative path and file name to select the image to be inserted.
+It also has one optional argument to take the following options:

+- `clip width`: Expects a dimension depicting the width of the boxed image.
+- `clip height`: Expects a dimension depicting the height of the boxed image.
+- `scale`: Expects a floating point number depicting the scaling factor of the image.
+This factor will not affect the size of the box.
+- `offset`: Expects a comma-separated list consisting of two values that describe the offset of the image that will be positioned per default so that the lower left corner sits at the lower left corner of the box.
+A positive offset will shift the image in lower left direction.
+- `fill bleed`: When set, the image will spread into the bleed.
+Does not expect a value.